Oxford Brookes University Boat Club: Path to a 1993 Henley Royal Regatta cup

 In 1981, OPBC made its first qualification to Henley Royal Regatta (HRR).
 The crew was knocked out in the first round of The Ladies Challenge Plate In 1990, the Henley Regatta Stewards offered a new event for students of single colleges and schools, the Henley Prize.
 OPBC had a talented crew who had taken the bronze medal in the Senior A eights at Ghent, and lost the final of the Marlow Regatta Open 8's to Imperial by a few feet after OPBC were impeded by Walton RC rowing in a front-loader 8.
 At Henley, OPBC met Imperial in the Semi-final.
 Imperial led by nearly a length at the Barrier but OPBC began to pull back through.
 At Fawley OPBC pushed, closing the gap to a canvas when one of the crew caught a crab.
 Imperial jumped to a 2 1/2 length lead with the OPBC crew giving chase.
-Down the enclosures the lead was reduced to 1/2 length but IC held on to win.
+Down the enclosures the lead was reduced to a canvas but IC held on to win.
 The 2 man of the IC boat Pete Riley was utterly exhausted in the race and had to be removed from the boat by the emergency launch.
 IC raced the final with a substitute as Riley was judged un-fit to row.
 IC won the final comfortably with the Stewards awarding Riley an extra medal as he "had rowed in the real final."
 In 1991 with 6 of the 1990 boat returning OPBC fell at the quarter-final stage to Nipon University.
 In 1992, the Henley Prize had been renamed the Temple Challenge Cup and OPBC returned with a new crew.
 Disaster hit OPBC A in the second round when the stroke's seat jammed on the first stroke.
 The crew battled down the course with 7 men but were eliminated.
 By 1993 Oxford Polytechnic had become Oxford Brookes University, but the boat club still raced in "Poly Blue."
 In the final, Brookes met Trinity College Dublin, winning a glorious race by 3 1/4 lengths.